 How To Find, Manage, And Delete Your Search HistoryPosted June 18, 2019, 5:45 p.m. by Michael G

-Your search history is basically a list of all the web pages that you had visited in recent times, which also includes other data such as the title and time of your visit, recovering all such history for a specific period of time, is a standard operating procedure of all the browsers.
+Your search history is a list of all the web pages that you had visited in recent times, which also includes other data such as the title and time of your visit, recovering all such history for a specific period, is a standard operating procedure of all the browsers.

 So here is how you can easily find or manage or delete your search history in different web browsers:

 Type CTRL+H, this simple command will display your entire history from the past 3 weeks.
 There will be three sections in which your history will be categorized, first by site, second by most visited and third by most visited today.

 If you are using Google Chrome from more than one of your devices, opening the search history even in one device will display the entire history of all your devices in one place only.